gunarakulangunaretnam/eye-blinking-counting-system/README.md

 ![Demo](github-readme-content/camera.jpg)

-**Note:** The index "0" means the first camera, "1" is the second camera and so on.
+**Note:** The index "0" means the first camera, "1" is the second camera, and so on.
 Here, the camera index could be changed.

 ```
 python run.py